RolandWarburton/knowledge/Writing/Automating Photo Backups.md

 While its nice to rely on google photos to manage all of my photos.
 It would be nice to have a local backup of my photos taken on my phone just in cast something goes wrong with google photos, IE i run out of space or my account is deactivated.

-To achieve this i use an app for my phone called [FolderSync](https://play.google.com/store/apps/details?id=dk.tacit.android.foldersync.lite&hl=en_AU&gl=US) that lets me use SFTP along with many other possible file transfer methods to back up my photos, including to other cloud storage providers.
+To achieve this i used an app called [FolderSync](https://play.google.com/store/apps/details?id=dk.tacit.android.foldersync.lite&hl=en_AU&gl=US) that lets me use SFTP along with many other possible file transfer methods to back up my photos, including to other cloud storage providers for redundant cloud storage.

-I chose to use SFTP over my local network to transfer the contents of `/storage/emulated/0/DCIM/Camera` to `/home/roland/mobile_photos` on my server which has a lot more than the free 15GB that google offers, therefore allowing me to take and store a LOT more photos than i would otherwise be able to on the free google storage tier.
+I chose to use SFTP over my local network to transfer the contents of `/storage/emulated/0/DCIM/Camera` to `/home/roland/mobile_photos` on my server, which has a lot more than the free 15GB that google offers.
+This allows me to take and store a LOT more photos than i would otherwise on the free google storage tier.

-Briefly this is the instructions and settings i used when setting up FolderSync for you (or me in the future) to follow along with.
-Foldersync works on "profiles" and "folder pairs".
+I will go over the instructions and settings i used when setting up FolderSync that you can use (or i can use in the future).
+Foldersync works on "profiles" and "folder pairs", we need to create one of each below.

 ## Setting up folder sync